TomMunoz3772/electroacPy/docs/04-BEM_modeler.md

 Gmsh should open when calling the `.plot_results()` method.
 Two additional arguments can be passed:

 - `transformation`, will plot the data with in different scales: `spl`, `real`, `imag` or `phase`.
 It is set to `'spl'` by default,
-- `export_grid`, if set to `True`, will save the visualization in the current folder.
+- `export_grid`, if set to a path or file (e.g. `"data_export.msh"`), will save the visualization where told.
 This is particularly helpful when Gmsh cannot be called through the Python console.

 ```{figure} ./boundary_images/grid_gmsh_plotter.png